Nobuna-no/Unity-Tools/README.md

 * **Finite State Machine** inspector framework (FSMState, FSMStateTransition, FSMStateTransitionCondition, FSMStateModule):
 Allows to design multiple states from the editor without using code (or very little).
 ![overview-demo](github/fsm-bb-sample.gif)
 *Finite State Machine and blackboard sample*
 ![fsm-conrad-demo](github/fsm-sample.gif)
-*Demo of character locomotion + Animation made with the Finite State Machine*
+*Demo of a character locomotion + animations made with the Finite State Machine*

 * **Sensors** (Raycast Utility to use raycast from asset descriptors, ...)
 * **Procedural action system** (for 2D action games): Allowing to combine various tweakable actions (Hitbox for damage, Momentum for movement, StatModifier, Combo Sequence, ...)